Hello, I’m Rasagy Sharma — an Information Designer, Data Artist, Design Educator & Compulsive Sketchnoter.

-Earlier, I designed maps & data quality tools in the Cartography & Data team at Mapbox, built financial innovation products for Africa as part of the Design & Digital Office at Barclays India and was the first designer at Capillary Tech.
+Earlier, I led the 10-member design team at Gramener, designed maps & data quality tools in the Cartography & Data team at Mapbox, built financial innovation products for Africa as part of the Design & Digital Office at Barclays India and was the first designer at Capillary Tech.
 I also helped kickstart the Information Design Lab at IDC, IIT Bombay as a Research Assistant, and interned with the Cloud & Enterprise and Bing Sports team at Microsoft India.
 You can read more about my career path on LinkedIn.

-Most of the content on this website — sketchnotes, talks slides, teaching exercises — are licensed under CC BY-NC-SA, which means you can feel free to share, use & build upon these things while giving credit, sharing under the same license and not using it for commercial purposes.
+Most of my content on this website — sketchnotes, talks slides, teaching exercises — is licensed under CC BY-NC-SA, which means you can feel free to share, use & build upon these things while giving credit, sharing under the same license and not using it for commercial purposes.

 Feel free to reach out to me if you want to use my work in a way that isn’t possible under this license.

 The work of students, and slides of talks by other speakers etc. are owned by the respective creators.
 Please reach out to them personally before using their work in any form.

 This site is built from scratch using Hugo — a static site generator built in Go — hand crafted by me after hours of